|For more information on recruitment, visit the new magistrates landing page (external link, opens in a new tab).|

 Recruitment takes place at different times from area to area, so it is important to check when it is happening in your area.
 You can telephone your local Advisory Committee to find out when they will be recruiting and discuss any other queries you may have.

-Check the list of Advisory Committees to find out where there are currently vacancies.
+Check the list of Advisory Committees (external link, opens in a new tab) to find out where there are currently vacancies.

 Preparation and training